If you provide additional keywords, you may be able to browse through our database of Scientific Response Documents.

 In Study IDA-01, 65 (19.5 %) patients in the MONOFERRIC group and 7 (4.2 %) patients in the iron sucrose group had serum phosphate (s-phosphate) level < 2 mg/dL.
 Hypophosphataemia defined as s-phosphate < 2 mg/dL was reported in 3 patients in CKD-02 and 4 patients in CKD‑03 (1.3 % and 1.7 %, respectively) in the MONOFERRIC group compared to 1 patient (< 1 %) in the oral iron sulfate group in Study CKD-02 and 2 patients (1.8 %) in the iron sucrose group in Study CKD-03.

 One (1) patient treated with MONOFERRIC had s-phosphate level < 1 mg/dL (0.8 mg/dL) at week 4 which was normalised (2.6 mg/dL) at the following visit in Study IDA-01.
-Two patients of the patients in the MONOFERRIC group had s-phosphate level < 1 mg/dL in Study CKD-03 and none in Study CKD-02.
+Two patients in the MONOFERRIC group had s-phosphate level < 1 mg/dL in Study CKD-03 and none in Study CKD-02.

 Most patients exposed to MONOFERRIC had low s-phosphate values for 1-4 weeks and 7 (2.2 %) patients had s-phosphate < 2 mg/dL at week 5 in Study IDA-01.
 In the iron sucrose group, most patients had low s-phosphate values for 1-2 weeks and 1 patient had s-phosphate < 2 mg/dL at week 5.
 Thus, the hypophosphataemia events were transient and, in most cases, normalised at the end of the trial.